astromatic/visiomatic/doc/_sources/setup.rst.txt

 For example, for a machine with 256GB or physical memory, serving gigapixel-sized images, the maximum recommended number of `workers` would be about 60 (64 minus some margin for the system and for memory caching).
 Note that having more `workers` than CPU cores on the machine will not improve serving performance, hence if the machine in the example above has 48 CPU cores in total, then there is a priori no reason for the number of `workers` to exceed 48.
 Finally, it is worth stressing that all systems but those equipped with the fastest storage hardware can become `I/O-bound <https://en.wikipedia.org/wiki/I/O_bound>`_ when too many `workers` are operating in parallel.
-Limited I/O performance may somewhat be mitigated by the memory cache the operating system provides, although this depends on the number of different images being served at a given time.
+Limited I/O performance may somewhat be mitigated by the `page cache <https://en.wikipedia.org/wiki/Page_cache>`_ that comes with the OS, although this depends on the number of different images being served at a given time.
 Hence it is recommended to act with caution when increasing the number of `workers` to large values.

 `Multithreading` is used more sporadically at lower levels, for instance when generating cache data from |MEF|_ files.